Azure/azure-docs-sdk-java/docs-ref-services/latest/storage.md

 #### Issue description

 All overloads of `void BlobClient.upload()` and `void BlobClient.uploadWithResponse()` would silently catch error responses from the storage service.
 The method should either return or throw as its success/error indicator.
-The exception which should have been logged and propagated would instead be directly written to standard error and then swallowed, despite throwing being the only failure indicator for the API.
+The exception, which should have been logged and propagated would instead be directly written to standard error and then swallowed, despite throwing being the only failure indicator for the API.
 The method therefore successfully returns, tricking the caller into thinking the operation completed.
 This results in the blob not having been written to storage, despite the library indicating success.

 Link to GitHub issue